 Advising and Registration Process

 Your advising office will be reaching out to you via email and/or phone regarding your advising and registration process.
 Please be sure that your phone number and preferred email address are up to date in the SOLAR system so that they are able to reach you.
 Please note that advising and registration cannot be completed until you've completed placement exams and cleared all holds on your account (except the Orientation and Advising Hold).
 To ensure a smooth advising and registration process, please be sure to complete all steps on the New Seawolf Checklist, which contains critical information on what many students must complete.

 New Seawolf Welcome Week

 In addition to Seawolf Foundations Online Orientation Part I, Seawolf Connections and participation in the enrollment process, you are also required to participate in New Seawolf Welcome Week and to complete Seawolf Foundations Online Orientation Part II.
 More information will be shared in late July!
 New Seawolf Welcome Week takes place the week before the first day of classes.
 Students who do not attend New Seawolf Welcome Week will automatically be enrolled in the ROME (Required Orientation Makeup Experience) course in late Sepetember.

 Please note that the New Seawolf Orientation is only for new students.
 Family Members and supporters are encouraged to participate in their own virtual orientation program.
 For more information on Family & Guest Orientation, please visit the Family & Guest page.

-Students who have questions about orientation or require an accommodation should contact the office of New Student Programs at email@example.com or (631) 632-6710.
+Students who have questions about orientation or require an accommodation should contact the office of New Student and Transition Programs at firstname.lastname@example.org or (631) 632-6710.